-- Landowners Farmers, ranchers and other landowners are the most important part of the partnership.
-Without their cooperation, boots-on-the-ground conservation projects would not be possible.
+Landowners Farmers, ranchers and other landowners are the most important part of the voluntary conservation partnership.
+Without their willing cooperation, boots-on-the-ground conservation wouldn't get done on private property.

 State The Conservation Commission provides financial and technical support to conservation districts statewide.
 Offers services and programs including providing low-interest loans to landowners for equipment and projects with conservation benefits.